AbhinavM2000/abhinavm2000.github.io/_pages/home.md

 I have a Ph.D. in Physics from the <a href="http://hnbi.ac.in" target="_blank">Homi Bhabha National Institute</a>, India, where I worked with Prof. Arup Banerjee at <a href="https://rrcat.gov.in" target="_blank">Raja Ramanna Centre for Advanced Technology</a>.
 I hold M.Sc. and B.Sc.
 (Hons.) degrees in Physics from the University of Burdwan. <br>

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.<br>

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.